Jeff Wayne's The War of the Worlds (1998 video game)

 Jeff Wayne's The War of the Worlds is a real-time strategy video game developed by Rage Software Limited and released for Windows-based PCs in 1998.
 It is based on Jeff Wayne's Musical Version of The War of the Worlds — which is itself based on H. G. Wells' 1898 novel The War of the Worlds.

 In 1999, another game of the same name was released for the Sony PlayStation.
-The 1999 game reuses the 1998 game's graphics and music, but features entirely different gameplay: it is a real-time strategy game with a focus on vehicular combat.
+The 1999 game reuses the 1998 game's graphics and music, but features entirely different gameplay: it is a third-person shooter with a focus on vehicular combat.

 The game includes remixed instrumental versions of some songs from the 1978 album.
 It also re-uses Richard Burton's voice recordings during the Human campaign intro and ending scenes.

 Gameplay

 The player chooses to play as either the defending Humans or the invading Martians.
 It was unusual at the time, as instead of having pre-set missions, battles only take place when one sides' forces are sent to a sector occupied by the other.
 Unit building and the inter-sector movement of forces are done between battles, similar to North & South or the later Total War franchise.

 The game is set in Great Britain and starts in the late 19th century.
 The map of Britain (the "War map") is divided into approximately 30 sectors.
 On the war map, the player can move units from sector to sector, invade enemy territory, construct units and examine each sectors' resources.
 Research tasks are set on the war map as well.
 All of these are done within a pausable real-time system.
 The player can pause it any time to set up new orders.

 When the player is invading (or invaded by) an enemy territory, the game switches to the "Battle map".
 At this point the game works quite similarly to Command & Conquer.
 The player must control each of their units to destroy the opponent within the sector and not lose all their units (and buildings if defending).
 The battle map is also used if the player wishes to set up unit and structure building tasks and queues in one of their sectors, but they cannot examine an enemy-held sector without attacking.
 Time spent on the battle map does not affect time on the war map.

 The most important building in the game is the Command Post/Communications Centre.
 It allows construction of other facilities within that sector and also allows units to move into adjacent neutral and enemy sectors.
 If the Command Centre is destroyed in a battle, all other facilities within that sector are wiped out regardless of their condition.